kubernetes-sigs/ibm-vpc-block-csi-driver/deploy/kubernetes/snapshot/validation-webhook/README.md

 - A kubernetes secret is created with the secret name provided while runnning the script in the given namespace.
 The secret holds two keys in its data, `cert.pem` which holds the X.509 certificate and `key.pem` which holds the private RSA key.
 This secret will be used by snapshot validation webhook once deployed.
 3. Fetch the certificate authority of the cluster where you are deploying the webhook.
 You will either find its value or tha path leading to it in your KUBECONFIG file, under the name `certificate-authority` under your cluster.
 Fetch the content of the file (it begins and ends with `-----BEGIN CERTIFICATE-----` and `-----END CERTIFICATE-----` respectively).
 Encode the file `base64 -i <file>.pem`.
 4. Add the base64 encoded value in `deploy/kubernetes/webhook-example/admission-configuration-template` file in front of `caBundle:` parameter and save the same to a file named `admission-configuration.yaml` in the same `webhook-example` directory.
-5. Change the namespace to where you prefer to deploy the webhook in `admission-configuration.yaml, rbac-snapshot-webhook.yaml, webhook.yaml` files under `deploy/kubernetes/webhook-example` directory
+5. Change the namespace to where you prefer to deploy the webhook in `admission-configuration.yaml, rbac-snapshot-webhook.yaml, webhook.yaml` files under `deploy/kubernetes/webhook-example` directory.
-6. Run `kubectl apply -f webhook-example`
+6. Run `kubectl apply -f webhook-example`.
 7. Once done, you should be able to see 3 pods, 1 service and 1 secret in the provided namespace as shown below.
 ```
 % kubectl get pods -n kube-system | grep snapshot-validation